alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-2.md

 brew install hugo
 ```

-In between updates to the website, I would forget the exact syntax to start Hugo's built-in web server.
+And that was good.
+But in between updates to the website, I would end up forgetting the exact syntax to start Hugo's built-in web server.
 Was it `hugo server` or `hugo --server`?
 I would also scratch my head and search through command history to locate the relevant AWS commands to deploy the updates to S3.

+These are minor peeves, but there had to be a better way...

 Fortunately, I was inspired by a [talk by Carolyn Van Slyck](http://carolynvanslyck.com/talk/docker/go/#/) about using Docker for Go projects.
-After studying https://github.com/carolynvs/carolynvanslyck.com/blob/source/Makefile I came up with a way to both document the build and deploy process, and then automate it down to two easy to remember commands.
+After studying https://github.com/carolynvs/carolynvanslyck.com/blob/source/Makefile, I came up with a way to both document the build and deploy process, and then automate it down to two easy to remember commands.

 ## Prerequisites

 1. Make :) sure you can run `make` on your computer.
 It's been a while since I have done this, but my understanding is that if you type `make` into the Terminal on a Mac, you will get prompted to [install Command Line Tools](http://railsapps.github.io/xcode-command-line-tools.html) if they aren't already installed.
 2. [Install Docker](https://www.docker.com/community-edition).

 That's it.
 You do not have to install Hugo at all.
-Hugo will be installed and run in a container.
+Shocking.

 Let's step through the two files needed for this, `Dockerfile` which defines the container image, and `Makefile` which abstracts all the commands needed to run a local Hugo site, and then to deploy updated files to S3.